The first to plead his case seems right, until another comes and examines him (Proverbs 18:17).

 I had not seen this [AAWI] article before.
 Clearly the author is very misinformed.… As you know, I have always advocated for state nullification and interposition for Personhood efforts.
 I first learned about the myth of judicial supremacy, nullification and interposition from Bob Bird (former AKRTL President) during his 2008 campaign for US Senate.
 Since then I have pushed the ideas, but have never written on them before.

-The soon-to-be-published book by Personhood Alliance, Personhood: The Tree of Life, will have a chapter entitled “The Myth of Judicial Supremacy” by Christopher Kurka that will deal with the idea of nullification and interposition by the states.
+A book by Personhood Alliance, Personhood: The Tree of Life, has a chapter entitled “The Myth of Judicial Supremacy” by Christopher Kurka that deals with the idea of nullification and interposition by the states.
 The editor of the book, Dan Becker, has stated on numerous occasions that he has advocated for nullification since 1988 as an alternative to overturning Roe.

 Dan Becker’s previous book, Personhood, discusses nullification as part of our strategy and denies that the sole reason for the purpose of the Personhood movement is to challenge Roe.

 To return the right to ban abortion at a state level would require the reversal or nullification of the 1973 ruling of Roe v.
-Wade [emphasis mine]….
+Wade ….
 Government cannot be allowed the prerogative of claiming to define a right that has never been within its rightful jurisdiction.
 The right to life comes from God, not government.
 Personhood is the human rights movement of the 21st century, not an attorney’s playground….”
-(Dan Becker, Personhood, 33,34).
+(Dan Becker, Personhood, 33,34, emphasis mine).

 Personhood has always stood for the nullification by the states if overturning Roe is not possible.
 It is not an either/or proposition.
 Personhood is a human rights issue.
 We do not believe that the states must bow down to the Supreme Court as vassals to a feudal overlord.
 Regardless of whether Roe can be overturned, nullification is a right guaranteed to the states under the United States Constitution.